 Set a price or volume alert?

 See Setting price and volume alerts on Cryptowatch Guides.

 To set a price alert, click on the y-axis of any price chart.
-You should see a triangle appear next to the price level like the image below.
+You should see a triangle appear next to the price level.
 Alert triangles are yellow by default, but can be adjusted in the Theme section of the chart settings.

 To set an alert for a volume level, just click on the y-axis of the volume section of the chart.
 Volume alerts depend on your timeframe, so make sure your desired time frame is set before you click to set the volume alert.
 For example, if you want to know when BTC/USD trades over 10K in a day on Kraken, make sure your timeframe is set to 1 day on the chart.

-Clicking the megaphone icon at the top right of your Kraken Terminal interface reveals the alerts drop down menu.
-Here you can edit, delete, and silence active alerts.
-For more information, see the following support article.
+Clicking the bell icon in the right-most panel of your Kraken Terminal interface reveals the alerts menu.
+Here you can add, edit, delete, and silence active alerts.
+For more information, see this support article.

 This is a feature that is only available with a Cryptowatch subscription.

 To use features like SMS alerts, trading across multiple exchanges, and Portfolio tracking, consider creating a Cryptowatch account.

 You can change how sensitive your chart is by clicking on the settings menu at the top right of your chart (gear icon).
 Then scroll to the bottom of this menu and you can edit the “Scroll Zoom Sensitivity.”
 A lower number here will make your chart less sensitive and easier to control.